nicksales72/xor-perceptron/README.md

 # xor-perceptron-c
-This is a multilayer perceptron designed for learning the XOR dataset built in the glorious C programming language made by the beautiful Dennis Ritchie.
+A multilayer perceptron designed for learning the XOR dataset built in C.

 # What it does
 - Reads XOR dataset and stores it into a 2D array.